We Deal in Lead A Weird West Gunslinger Adventure Game

 Gunsmithing #

-Scattered around the Drifted World, tucked away in isolated enclaves or behind fortress walls, are gunsmiths, experts who repair, modify, or even forge artefact guns.
+Scattered around The Drifted World, tucked away in isolated enclaves or behind fortress walls, are gunsmiths, experts who repair, modify, or even forge new artefact guns.

 These rare individuals keep a low profile and their work commands a king’s ransom.

-For the right price, a gunsmith can modify artefact guns to upgrade certain characteristics.
+For a steep price or heavy favour, a gunsmith can modify artefact guns to upgrade certain characteristics.

 Expanded Cartridge (rifle).
 Allows for a higher shot capacity but reduces damage.